Musk calls for impeachment as Trump feud escalates

 Musk had already said he planned to curtail his political spending in the future.

-Soon after Trump's Oval Office comments, Musk polled his 220 million followers on X: "Is it time to create a new political party in America that actually represents the 80% in the middle?"
+Soon after Trump's Oval Office comments on Thursday, Musk polled his 220 million followers on X: "Is it time to create a new political party in America that actually represents the 80% in the middle?"

 'KILL THE BILL'

-Musk's blistering attacks this week targeted what Trump calls his "big, beautiful bill."
-Musk called it a "disgusting abomination" that would deepen the federal deficit, and his posts amplified a rift within the Republican Party that could threaten the bill's prospects in the Senate.
+Musk targeted what Trump has named his "big, beautiful bill" this week, calling it a "disgusting abomination" that would deepen the federal deficit.
+His attacks amplified a rift within the Republican Party that could threaten the bill's prospects in the Senate.

-Nonpartisan analysts say Trump's bill could add $US2.4 trillion to $US5 trillion to the nation's $US36.2 trillion in debt.
+Nonpartisan analysts say Trump's bill could add $2.4 trillion to $5 trillion to the nation's $36.2 trillion in debt.

-Trump asserted that Musk really objected to the president's elimination of consumer tax credits for electric vehicles.

-Trump also suggested that Musk was upset because he missed working for Trump.
+Trump asserted that Musk's true objection was the bill's elimination of consumer tax credits for electric vehicles.
+The president also suggested that Musk was upset because he missed working for the White House.

-Musk wrote on X, "KILL the BILL," adding he was fine with Trump's planned cuts to electric vehicle credits as long as Republicans rid the bill of "mountain of disgusting pork" or wasteful spending.
+Musk wrote on X, "KILL the BILL," adding he was fine with Trump's planned cuts to EV credits as long as Republicans rid the bill of "mountain of disgusting pork" or wasteful spending.

 He also pulled up past quotes from Trump decrying the level of federal spending, adding, "Where is this guy today?"

-Musk came into government with brash plans to cut $US2 trillion from the federal budget.
-He left last week having cut only about half of 1% of total spending.
+Musk came into government with brash plans to cut $2 trillion from the federal budget.
+He left last week having cut only about half of 1% of total spending while causing disruption across multiple agencies.

-DOGE eliminated thousands of federal jobs and cut billions of dollars in foreign aid and other programs, causing disruption across federal agencies and fueling a wave of legal challenges.

 Musk's increasing focus on politics provoked widespread protests at Tesla sites in the US and Europe, driving down sales while investors fretted that Musk's attention was too divided.